QSB-106: Information disclosure through uninitialized memory in libxl

 Qubes calls libxl via libvirtd.
 The memory that is not fully initialized

 is allocated via malloc.
-So the prior content that is leaked to a PVH
+So, the prior content that is leaked to a PVH

-qube might be anything that has been previously allocated and then freed
+qube might be anything that has been previously allocated and

-in the libvirtd process.
+subsequently freed in the libvirtd process.

 Impact